yamanmy/partycool/README.md

 # Partycool <img src="/example_images/partycool_super_smaller.jpg">
-## Particle Size Analysis Package for SEM Microscopy Images
+## Particle Size Analysis Package for Scanning Electron Microscopy Images
 Partycool is a package used to analyze nanoparticles size in details directly from electron microscopy images!

 To use it just import the partycool package and upload your SEM image and you will get a partycool summary and interactive plots showing the size feautures of your particles.